Psychology (PSYC)

 PSYC*4280 Independent Study in Psychology Summer, Fall, and Winter (LEC: 3) [0.50]

 The independent study option is designed to provide senior undergraduate students with an opportunity to pursue library or field research under faculty supervision and to prepare an integrated paper or literature review.
-Formal agreement between the student and the faculty supervisor is required, as is approval of the program head.
+Formal agreement between the student and the faculty supervisor is required, as is approval of the Chair.

 Prerequisite(s): 15.00 credits and 75% grade point average